USAG Japan, city of Zama enhance partnership through annual disaster drill

-U.S. Army Garrison Japan and U.S. Army Medical Department Activity – Japan personnel pose for a group photo with Zama Mayor Mito Sato and event participants at the end of Zama’s disaster prevention drill Sept.
-7 at Higashihara Elementary School near Camp Zama.
+ZAMA, Japan – U.S. Army Garrison Japan and U.S. Army Medical Department Activity – Japan joined the city of Zama’s annual comprehensive disaster prevention drill Sept.
+7 at Higashihara Elementary School near the installation.

+During the drill, several firefighters from USAG Japan’s Directorate of Emergency Services assisted in firefighting efforts and used fire ladders in the rescue of personnel trapped on the roof of a building and in firefighting efforts.
+MEDDAC Soldiers were responsible for applying realistic makeup to injured role-players participating in the scenario.

+Zama Mayor Mito Sato said the prevention drill was conducted to confirm the city’s ability to act in accordance with the local disaster prevention plan the city has in place and to confirm cooperation with each participating organization, including USAG Japan.

 |Date Taken: